alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/SQL Analysis: NFL Draft Career Length.md

 | 6    | 6     | 3.75          |
 | 7    | 7     | 3.39          |

-Based on this table, on average, the best round to be drafted in for the longest possible career length is the 1st Round
+Based on the Query, on average the best round to be drafted in for the longest possible career length is the 1st Round which is almost 1.4 years longer than players drafted in the second round, and over 4 years longer than players drafted in the seventh round.

+## 2. College State Location

-## 3. Based on college location, what are the top 5 states for most 1st round players taken?
+Since we now know that being drafted in the first round gives you the longest career on average, what are the top 5 states in terms of amount of 1st rounders selected?

+We will use **WHERE** to only include players who were taken in the first round, **GROUP BY** to group the data by state and then round selected, and use **ORDER BY** to sort by first rounders taken, from most to least.

 ### Query: